 For the younger online audience who never had a relationship to traditional television, eSports seems to be a good opportunity for creating long-term engagement.
 Having an online origin, eSports have primarily attracted non-traditional broadcast companies.
 Focusing on video streaming and especially live video, tech giants like Facebook, Twitter, Youtube and Amazon have found eSports as a good alternative to create increased growth.

 Although the initial concept of eSports is to connect gamers from around the world to enter tournaments and compete with one another, it is also a platform for brands and companies to sponsor these tournaments and promote their products.
 This experience is made possible through Twitch.tv, which allows players to stream their gaming by using the best capture cards and for the viewers to witness the broadcaster focused on the game, seeing their reactions, answering viewers questions, making suggestions, and discussing their process and decision-making during gameplay.
 Companies such as Coca-Cola, Taco Bell, Intel, Red Bull, and ESPN all sponsor these tournaments and gamers by providing money, food, resources, and supports to these gaming enthusiasts.

 But traditional broadcasters and platforms still have a stake in the game.
-Experience in producing and broadcasting live events creates an edge when it comes to eSports events.
+Experience in producing and broadcasting live events creates an edge when it comes to eSports events which is seen in some venues like ny online sports betting site.
 Big eSport events like Overwatch League or Dota (Defence of the Ancients) 2 Championships 2017, are becoming stadium-based events – like the non-electronic sports they were trying to beat.
 Dota 2 is by itself distributed to over 40 million homes worldwide.

 HOW CAN GIBRALTAR GET A PIECE OF THE eSPORTS ACTION?